AvijitBag07/CudaOpenMP/README.md

 ## Purpose

-The `CudaOpenMP` sample shows the execution of multiple atomic intrinsic functions on the device.
+The `CudaOpenMP` sample shows how to use OpenMP API in an application to run for multiple GPUs.

 > **Note**: The sample used the open-source SYCLomatic tool that assists developers in porting CUDA code to SYCL code.
 To finish the process, you must complete the rest of the coding manually and then tune to the desired level of performance for the target architecture.
 You can also use the Intel® DPC++ Compatibility Tool available to augment the Base Toolkit.